 Let´s discuss this, for real, deep.
 It´s seriously important and I am really curious trying to figure it out.Or perhaps; Just give me the new buzzwords.
 Imagine I could impress others, show them I know it.

 In primary school, students are relatively young.
 Just being able to make them sit still can be difficult.
 But at university, students can be more or less self-sufficient.
-You can meet young people who, seriously, consider themselves capable of more than a professor – not too seldom are they also right.
+We can meet young people who, seriously, consider themselves capable of more than a professor – not too seldom are they also right.

-Like ending up on the moon actually.
+These differences can be like ending up on the moon actually.